maxikg/mongowg/README.md

-This Bukkit/Spigot plugin allows to use MongoDB as an storage backend for WorldGuard regions.
+This Bukkit/Spigot plugin allows to use MongoDB as a storage backend for WorldGuard regions.

 ## Features

  * Storing regions in MongoDB database
    * Supported region types: Cuboid, Polygonal and Global
-   * Supported features: region inheritances, priorities, owners, members and flags)
+   * Supported features: region inheritances, priorities, owners, members and flags

 ## Compile